ekasikaralar/Ebru-Kasikaralar/_pages/about.md

 ------------------
 My current research focus is on queueing theory and computational methods for solving high-dimensional stochastic control problems.

-**I'll be joining Amazon's Capacity Planning Team as a Research Scientist.
+**I'll be joining Amazon's Worldwide Capacity Planning Team as a Research Scientist.
 Looking forward to this next chapter!**

 Contact
 ------------------